1963: The Beach Boys released their second album, Surfin’ U.S.A.. It peaked at #2 in the US and brought the group newfound national success.

 1969: Following their wedding in Gibraltar the day before, John Lennon and Yoko Ono began their honeymoon with the first of two week-long “Bed-Ins for Peace” at the Amsterdam Hilton hotel.
 Knowing their honeymoon would be a huge press event, the couple invited the press into their room everyday between 9am and 9pm.

 1970: Jimi Hendrix’s live album Band of Gypsys was released by Capitol Records.
-Recorded New Year’s Day at New York’s Fillmore East, it was Hendrix’s first album without Jimi Hendrix Experience members Noel Redding and Mitch Mitchell.
-Accompanied by Billy Cox on bass and Buddy Miles on drums, it was also Hendrix’s last full-length album released before his death.
+Recorded New Year’s Day at New York’s Fillmore East in New York, it was Hendrix’s first album without Jimi Hendrix Experience members Noel Redding and Mitch Mitchell.
+Instead, Hendrix was accompanied by Billy Cox on bass and Buddy Miles on drums.
+It was Hendrix’s last full-length album released before his death.

-1972: America’s self-titled debut album reached the top of the Billboard pop chart, where it remains their only #1 LP.
-On the same day, the album’s lead single and the group’s debut release “A Horse With No Name” started three weeks at #1 on the Hot 100.
+1972: America achieved their only #1 album when their self-titled debut LP reached the top of the Billboard pop chart.
+On the same day, the album’s lead single and the group’s debut release, “A Horse With No Name,” started three weeks at #1 on the Hot 100.

 1972: Lindisfarne started four weeks at #1 on the UK chart with their second album Fog On The Tyne.

-1975: “When Will I Be Loved” by Linda Ronstadt was released.
-The single later surpassed the success of the original version by the Everly Brothers, which had reached #2 on the Billboard Hot 100 that summer and #1 on the Cash Box chart.
+1975: “When Will I Be Loved” by Linda Ronstadt was released as the third single from her fifth studio album, Heart Like a Wheel.
+The single later surpassed the success of the original version by the Everly Brothers, reaching #2 on the Billboard Hot 100 that summer and #1 on the Cash Box chart.

-1976: Wings released their fifth studio album Wings at the Speed of Sound.
-Released at the height of the band’s popularity, during their Wings Over the World tour, the LP reached #1 in the US and #2 in the UK.
-As a reaction to critics who believed Wings was merely a vehicle for Paul McCartney, the album featured lead vocals from every member of the band and two songs from the album were written or co-written by band members other than Paul and his wife Linda.
+1976: Wings released their fifth studio album, Wings at the Speed of Sound.
+Released at the height of the band’s popularity during their Wings Over the World tour, the LP reached #1 in the US and #2 in the UK.
+As a reaction to critics who believed Wings was merely a vehicle for Paul McCartney, the album features lead vocals from every member of the band and two songs from the album were written or co-written by band members other than Paul and his wife Linda.

-1977: Elvis Costello’s debut single on the Stiff Records label “Less Than Zero” was released.
+1977: Elvis Costello’s debut single, “Less Than Zero,” was released on the Stiff Records label.
 Costello later wrote that the song was inspired by his anger at seeing an unrepentant former leader of the British Union of Fascists being interviewed on BBC television.

 1978: The Who performed a secret concert for fan club members at London’s Shepperton Studios.
 The show was filmed for Jeff Stein’s upcoming Who documentary The Kids Are Alright.